Ujikintoki/Evaluation-of-LM/README.md

 ## Academic Context

-This pipeline was developed as coursework for **CSIT5520 Natural Language Processing** at The Hong Kong Polytechnic University.
+This pipeline was developed as coursework for **CSIT5520 Natural Language Processing** at The Hong Kong University of Science and Technology .
 It adheres to the project specification’s strict constraint of **zero external API calls** — all models are instantiated and inferenced locally.

 ### Hallucination Detection Rationale